 Care Quality Commission

-The Care Quality Commission (CQC) is the independent regulator of health and social care in England.
+The Care Quality Commission (CQC) the independent regulator of health and social care in England.
 Their aim is to ensure health and social care services provide people with safe, effective, compassionate and high quality care and support.

 Direct payments are local council payments for people who have been assessed as needing help from social services, and who would like to arrange and pay for their own care and support services instead of receiving them directly from the local council.
 A person must be able to give their consent to receiving direct payments and be able to manage them even if they need help to do this on a day-to-day basis.